zelisturkyilmaz/basic-calculator/README.md

 ## Features

 - Perform basic arithmetic operations
-- Use of decimals and negative numbers.
+- Use of decimals and negative numbers
 - Clear input and output fields with a single click
+- Keyboard support added for TKL keyboards

 ## Project structure
 The project includes the following files: